Updated May 3, 2023

 If you run the above code message box will show you the result as 52.

-- It can be applied to a single cell, not for range of cells.
-If you apply it for more than one cell, it will consider only the first cell as its reference.
-Look at the below example we have selected two numbers but it is showing the even number only for the number 75 and 76 is the nearest EVEN number.
+- It can be applied to a single cell, not a range of cells.
+If you use it for multiple cells, only the first cell will be its reference.
+Look at the example below; we have selected two numbers, but it shows the even number only for the number 75, and 76 is the nearest EVEN number.

 Result is :

-- It can be applied only for a series of numbers.
-If it is applied to other than numbers, it will throw the error as #VALUE!.
+- It can be applied only to a series of numbers.
+If applied to something other than numbers, it will throw the error as #VALUE!

 The result will be :

-- If the number is exactly in between the two EVEN numbers, a function always rounds up the number and show the result.
+- If the number is exactly between the two EVEN numbers, a function always rounds up the number and shows the result.
 It will never round down the value.
-In the below example the supplied number is 55.
+In the below example, the supplied number is 55.

 In this case, the result will be 56, not 54.

-- For this, we can directly enter the number for the parameter, need not specify the cell reference.
+- We can directly enter the number for the parameter and need not specify the cell reference.

-- For positive numbers, it always rounds up but for negative numbers, it will round down but the more negative, it will be.
+- It always rounds up for positive numbers, but it will round down for negative numbers, but the more negative it will be

 Result is :

 This has been a guide to EVEN Function.
-Here we discuss the EVEN Formula and How to use EVEN Function along with an example and downloadable excel template.
-You may also look at these useful functions in excel –
+Here we discuss the EVEN Formula and How to use the EVEN Function, along with an example and downloadable Excel template.
+You may also look at these useful functions in Excel –